logo for pictures-of-cats.org

 As can readily be seen the vast majority of these underlying causes require veterinarian treatment (I have marked these in red).
 In other words coughs that go on longer than would be the case normally should be referred to the vet, except I would have thought environmental factors referred to as items 1 and 2 above.
 These would cause long term coughing and are treatable by a layperson.

 Drs Foster and Smith say that if a cat cough has lasted for more than 5 days it is time to see a veterinarian.
-And Cat Owner's Home Veterinary Handbook - Drs Carlson and Giffin recommend that only minor coughs of a short duration should be treated at home.

-Some causes can quite quickly be "ticked" off such as cigarette smoke in the room.
+And Cat Owner’s Home Veterinary Handbook – Drs Carlson and Giffin recommend that only minor coughs of a short duration should be treated at home.
+Some causes can quite quickly be “ticked” off such as cigarette smoke in the room.
 If a cat is an indoor cat and the cat keeper smokes this could, it seems, be a cause.
 It will certainly be unhealthy generally.
+Sometimes it will be apparent that a large object is stuck in the throat causing a cough.
+Obviously it may be possible to remove this if it is visible.

 Type of cat cough related to cause

-Associated with a disease of the trachea or large bronchi.
+• Hacking honking cough Associated with a disease of the trachea or large bronchi.
 The trachea is the main tube from the voice box to the lungs.
 The large bronchi are the two main branches from trachea that lead to each lung.

-Could be associated with fluid on the lungs.
+• Half hearted coughing Could be associated with fluid on the lungs.

-Lung infection or fluid on the lungs
+• Moist cough Lung infection or fluid on the lungs

-Cough with sneezing and watery red eyes
+• Cough with sneezing and watery red eyes Could be feline viral respiratory disease complex

-Deep convulsive type cough with neck extended plus phlegm
+• Deep convulsive type cough with neck extended plus phlegm Associated with chronic bronchitis

-Sudden coughing plus wheezing and difficulty breathing
+• Sudden coughing plus wheezing and difficulty breathing Suggests feline asthma

-Sporadic coughing plus weight loss, listlessness and poor appetite
+• Sporadic coughing plus weight loss, listlessness and poor appetite Associated with worms – heartworms, lungworms and fungus diseases

-Spasms of coughing after exercise
+• Spasms of coughing after exercise Possible acute bronchitis Coughing brings on more coughing.

 Home Treatments - cat cough?

-The Cat Owner's Home Veterinary Handbook - Drs Carlson and Giffin says that cough medication for children can be used to treat cats, except for medicine containing:
+The Cat Owner’s Home Veterinary Handbook – Drs Carlson and Giffin says thatcough medication for children can be used to treat cats, exceptfor medicine containing:

 • Tylenol

-• codeine
+• Codeine

 Cough medicine, however, simply treats the symptoms and not the cause and I am not sure how easy it would be to administer cough medicine to a cat.
 I know it would be all but impossible to give it to mine and if I succeeded the discomfort to my cat in swallowing it may cancel out the short term benefits.
 Plus there is the added difficulty in selecting one that is safe.
-In short, we need the input of a vet to advise on an appropriate cough suppresant medication.
+In short, we need the input of a vet to advise on an appropriate cough suppressant medication.

 Conclusion